ldutoit/QC_Zoo_Workshop/jupyter_hub.md

 1. Follow https://jupyter.nesi.org.nz/hub/login
 2. <p>Enter NeSI username, HPC password and 6 digit second factor token<br><p align="center"><img src="img/Login_jupyterhubNeSI.png" alt="drawing" width="700"/></p></p>
 3. <p>Choose server options as below OR as required for the session
->Project code should be **nesi02659** (select from drop down list), Number of CPUs and memory size will remain unchanged.
+>Project code is up to you for today, Number of CPUs and memory size will remain unchanged.
 However, select the approriate **Wall time** based on the projected length of a session, in our case 2h.

 <p align="center"><br><img src="img/ServerOptions_jupyterhubNeSI.png" alt="drawing" width="700"/></p></p>